Earn weekly rewards on your crypto

 Difference Between Paper Wallet and Recovery Seed

 If you have ever set up a crypto wallet, whether hardware or software, you have had to write down a recovery seed of 12 or 24 randomly ordered words.
-This seed is what you use in the event that you get a new device, lose your old one, want to import your wallet to a new wallet or a number of other situations.
+This seed is what you use if you get a new device, lose your old one, want to import your wallet to a new wallet, or have several other situations.

 History of Paper Wallets

-If you’re extremely serious about keeping your crypto secure (and are highly technically) than you might consider a paper wallet.
+If you’re serious about keeping your crypto secure (and are highly technical), then you might consider a paper wallet.
 Most people will probably want to look at other options.

 Evan Jones Headshot